-The two main elements of our network management architecture are the establishment of routes and the recovery mechanism in case of link failure or node failure.
+in case of link failure or node failure.
 While we present a general type of bandwidth access protocol that can be used with our network management, different types of reservation and scheduling schemes can be used in combination with our network management.
 The main characteristics that distinguish our architecture from previous work are:

-- The architecture implements, through appropriate routes, a LAN or MAN over an arbitrary redundant mesh topology, rather than over a star or multiple rings.
+- The architecture implements, through appropriate routes, a local area network (LAN) or metropolitan area network (MAN) over an arbitrary redundant mesh topology, rather than over a star or multiple rings.
 In particular, our network can utilize an arbitrary link-redundant subgraph of a full network graph, such as a portion of a metropolitan area network.
-Figure 1 shows an example in which two groups of nodes share a wavelength (the thick lines) on a single physical network (the thin lines). - The network management architecture realizes recovery using preplanned rerouting in the case of a link or node failure.
+Fig. 1 shows an example in which two groups of nodes share a wavelength (the thick lines) on a single physical network (the thin lines). - The network management architecture realizes recovery using preplanned rerouting in the case of a link or node failure.
 While the routes change dynamically, the network takes, for every failure, actions which are predetermined by the network management.
 Routing and recovery are closely intertwined: the route is constructed to enable recovery and recovery is effected in part through preplanned rerouting. - Our network management is compatible with lightpath routes.
-Thus, each shared subnetwork in Figure 1 requires only a pair of duplex wavelengths in a WDM system. - We consider the case where each shared subnetwork carries traffic that can fit within a single wavelength.
-Currently, per-wavelength rates reach 10 Gbps for OC-192, and 40 Gbps per wavelength systems have been demonstrated and are in commercial development.
-Enterprise routers currently offer throughputs of the order of tens of Gbps.
+Thus, each shared subnetwork in Fig. 1 requires only a pair of duplex wavelengths in a wavelength division multiplexing (WDM) system. - We consider the case where each shared subnetwork carries traffic that can fit within a single wavelength.

+Currently, per-wavelength rates reach 10 Gb/s for OC-192, and 40 Gb/s per wavelength systems have been demonstrated and are in commercial development.
+Enterprise routers currently offer throughputs of the order of tens of Gb/s.
 Thus, it is reasonable to assume that a single wavelength can carry the traffic of certain enterprise networks or virtual private networks.

 The remainder of the paper is organized as follows.
-The next section provides an overview of the background literature relevant to optical local area networks.
-In Section 3, we describe the main features of our network management architecture: routes and associated recovery mechanisms that provide us with a means of recovering from link or node failures.
-In Section 4, we outline an access protocol for use with our network management architecture.
+Section II provides an overview of the background literature relevant to optical local area networks.
+In Section III, we describe the main features of our network management architecture: routes and associated recovery mechanisms that provide us with a means of recovering from link or node failures.
+In Section IV, we outline an access protocol for use with our network management architecture.
 The protocol allows us to share wavelengths in a flexible, bandwidth-efficient, and fair manner.
-In Section 5, we discuss implementation issues, and, finally, present our conclusions and areas for further research in Section 6.
+In Section V, we discuss implementation issues and, finally, present our conclusions and areas for further research in Section VI.